tabulate/tabulate/README.md

 ## Changelog

-This is a chronologically ordered list of major changes to Tabulate.
+This is a reverse-chronologically ordered list of breaking changes to Tabulate.
 A full list of all changes can be found at https://github.com/tabulate/tabulate/commits/master

+* October 2015: Version 2, switching to version 2 of the WP-API plugin.
+* July 2015: Version 1, with basic functionality and after having been run for some months in a production environment by the plugin author.
 * March to July 2015: Pre-release development.
-* July 2015: Version 1.0.0 released, with basic functionality and after having been run for some months in a production environment by the plugin author.

-Prior to version 1, changes were listed here (there were too many of them, and nothing was stable yet).
+Prior to version 1, no changes were listed here (there were too many of them, and nothing was stable yet).

 ## Upgrade Notice